nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 *   Go to Appearance / Widgets, drag Ad Inserter widget to the sidebar or any other widget position, select code block and click on Save
 *   Optionally you can enable Sticky widget - this means that this widget (and widgets below) will stay fixed in the sidebar when the page is scrolled, but please note that this may not work with all themes
 *   You can also make other widgets sticky even if you don't use Ad Inserter widgets - drag Ad Inserter widget to the sidebar ABOVE the top widget that needs to be sticky, select Dummy Widget for Block, check Sticky and save widget
-*   In general plugin settings (tab *) you can also define Sticky Widget Top Margin to precisely define top position where first sticky widget will stop
+*   In general plugin settings (tab *) you can also define Sticky Widget Top Margin to precisely define top position where the first sticky widget will stop

 Additional note regarding *sticky widgets*: